Lois H. Gresh

-Lois Harriet Gresh is a New York Times Best-Selling author of ten science fiction novels and story collections and seventeen popular science and pop culture books, some in collaboration with Robert Weinberg.
-Gresh has also written approximately sixty short stories.
+Lois Harriet Gresh is a New York Times Best-Selling author of thirteen science fiction novels and story collections and seventeen popular science and pop culture books, some in collaboration with Robert Weinberg.
+Gresh has also written approximately seventy short stories.
 Her work spans genres such as mysteries, thriller, suspense, dark fantasy, horror, and science fiction.
 She is probably best known for weird science fiction stories, which blend computer technology with biology, botany, and post-cyberpunk.
 She was a staff book reviewer for Science Fiction Weekly from November 2004 through December 2008.